 The film establishes very early on that it's not going to be 100% family friendly though.
 The first death shown is quite graphic.

 Fatal Family Photo: Played with and likely inverted.
 Steve has a photo of Peggy in his compass, cut out from a newspaper, and it's the last thing he looks at before Red Skull's plane crashes.
-Steve wakes up seventy years in the future perfectly all right... but Peggy is now seventy years older (if not dead) by his reckoning.
+Steve wakes up seventy years in the future perfectly all right... but Peggy is now seventy years older by his reckoning.
 A deleted scene in The Avengers shows that Peggy is just about the only person Steve knew from back then who isn't dead, though he can't bring himself to try to contact her.
 He does, however, in The Winter Soldier.